-When making blends or combing tops on our machinery the wools can sometimes get stuck, fall off, or "lap" themselves around the drums.
-These then have to be cleared and are put into a big bag, so making our Laps.
+When making blends or combing tops on machinery the wools can sometimes get stuck, fall off, or "lap" themselves around the drums.
+These then have to be cleared and are put into a big bag, so making Laps.
+We also have lots of odds and ends from making up some of the special blends.
+At the start and end of a blend things are not always quite right, but still good quality fibres, so these also get added to the laps bin

-The wool itself is clean and suitable for using just like any other of our fibres, they're just the odds and ends that we don't have any other use for.
-The bulk will be dyed fibres, though there may be animal fibres like alpaca or mohair, it's purely the luck of the draw but we do try to ensure that there's a good mix.
+It will be dyed fibres, single colours and rainbows, though there may be animal fibres like alpaca or mohair, it's purely the luck of the draw but we do try to ensure that there's a good mix.
+We have an approximate mixing of 25% darker shades and 75% brighter but this is not fixed.

 Is this waste fibre?